mdn/content/files/en-us/learn/javascript/building_blocks/events/index.md

 As mentioned above, **events** are actions or occurrences that happen in the system you are programming — the system produces (or "fires") a signal of some kind when an event occurs, and provides a mechanism by which an action can be automatically taken (that is, some code running) when the event occurs.
 For example, in an airport, when the runway is clear for take off, a signal is communicated to the pilot.
-As a result, the plane can safely takeoff.
+As a result, the plane can safely take off.

 ![Image displaying signal for plane to take-off](mdn-mozilla-events-runway.png)

-In the case of the Web, events are fired inside the browser window, and tend to be attached to a specific item that resides in it — this might be a single element, set of elements, the HTML document loaded in the current tab, or the entire browser window.
+In the case of the Web, events are fired inside the browser window, and tend to be attached to a specific item that resides in it.
+This might be a single element, a set of elements, the HTML document loaded in the current tab, or the entire browser window.
 There are many different types of events that can occur.

 For example:

 - The user selects a certain element or hovers the cursor over a certain element.